Blueguy0301/Megane-next/README.md

 1. optimize installments on `/api/installment.ts`.
 It takes 500ms to create,update and delete an installment
 1. front end authentication with next-Auth
 1. seperate server components to client compontents
+1. have page to be a server component by default.
+ON ALL FILES